priyas21/PracticeGit/Readme.md

 - `git checkout -b  <branch name>` : Creates the branch and checks it out in the same command
 - `git push <remote name> <branch name>` : Pushes the local branch to remote
 - `git branch` : to see which branch you are currently on (all the local branches)
+- `git branch -r ` : WIll show all the remote branches
 - `git checkout <branch name >`: to jump to a specified branch
 - `git checkout cat` : head will be now on cat branch
 - echo “persian cat”> cat.txt :-> it will add persian cat to cat text file